goatfryed/helm-charts/README.md

 The cool documentation can be found in the charts them self.
 See links below.

-# Better Spring Boot Helm Chart
+# Easy Spring Boot Helm Chart
 A simple, yet flexible helm chart to deploy spring boot applications in kubernetes.
 - Find us on <https://artifacthub.io> TODO
 - [Find the actual chart readme here](charts/easy-spring-boot/README.md).
 It's awesome.
 I promise